 Horses come in all kinds of personalities.
 Some horses (and mules) are simply stubborn or lazy, refusing to go forward (sometimes in the face of significant persuasion).
 How do you deal with this?

 What sort of dog should you get for your barn?
-The answer, as with so much else is, "it depends."
+Here's a list of breeds to consider.

 What parts of a horse are trimmed?
 How does it vary from breed to breed?